shashankkapile/Taj-HotelManagementSystem/README.md

 # Taj-Hotel Management System

 A one stop desktop based management system that effectively automates hotel's major front office operations.
+# Disclaimer: We do not own the brand 'Taj', the project is only for study purpose and not being used anywhere for commericial purpose.
+Sources for Taj images are from internet.
 # Features!

   - The first subsystem is a Reservation and Booking  System to keep track of reservation and room availability.